RESAPLE: An Approximate One-Step Restricted Likelihood Estimator of Spatial Dependence for Exploratory Spatial Analysis: Introduction

-Our key insight is that this tension between a joint ML for all parameters ($\beta$, $\rho$, $\sigma^2$), and inference for a covariance parameter ($\rho$), is exactly what REML resolves in Gaussian linear mixed models \cite{harvilleMaximumLikelihoodApproaches1977, pattersonRecoveryInterblockInformation1971}.
+Our key insight is that this tension between joint ML of all parameters ($\beta$, $\rho$, $\sigma^2$), and inference on the covariance parameter ($\rho$), is exactly the problem that REML was designed to solve in Gaussian linear mixed models \cite{harvilleMaximumLikelihoodApproaches1977, pattersonRecoveryInterblockInformation1971}.
 REML bases estimation of covariance parameters on linear combinations of the data that remove the fixed effects, yielding reduced bias and insensitivity to the parametrisation of the design matrix $X$.
 In the SAR/SEM setting, this perspective also yields a principled route to residual-based ESDA.
 Specifically, it allows spatial dependence to be summarized in the residual space after accounting for $X$, while preserving the computational and interpretive advantages of quadratic-form statistics.

 Motivated by this, we propose RESAPLE, a REML-aligned, closed-form ESDA statistic for SEM models with covariates.
-RESAPLE is derived as an approximate one-step estimator from the restricted profile likelihood for $\rho$, and therefore matches residual practice by construction.
-In addition, RESAPLE is invariant to reparameterizations of $X$, and its curvature at the null yields an analytic information quantity that can be used to compare spatial weight matrices $W$ in terms of local informativeness and local power for detecting spatial dependence.
+RESAPLE is derived as an approximate one-step estimator from the restricted profile likelihood for $\rho$, and therefore aligns naturally with residual-based practice by construction.
+In addition, RESAPLE is invariant to reparameterizations of $X$, and its curvature at the null yields an analytic information quantity that can be used to compare candidate spatial weight matrices $W$ in terms of their local informativeness and power for detecting spatial dependence.

 The remainder of this paper is organised as follows.
 In Section \ref{sec:model-likelihood}, we provide some context towards the setting we work with, as well as the model definition.
 We then define the RESAPLE statistic in Section \ref{sec:RESAPLE-estimator} and discuss some properties of the statistic.
-Then we discuss the primary use case of RESAPLE, as an ESDA statistic in Section \ref{sec:RESAPLE-esda}.
+Next we discuss the primary use case of RESAPLE, as an ESDA statistic in Section \ref{sec:RESAPLE-esda}.
 This is followed by a discussion of how the choice of spatial weight matrix, $W$, impacts our analysis in Section \ref{sec:impact-W}.
 We then provide a simulation study and real data case study in Section \ref{sec:simulations} and \ref{sec:real-data} respectively to empirically validate our claims.
 We conclude in Section \ref{sec:conclusion}.